TransVault/documentation/onboard/onboard.md

 ### Agents and configuration

-At least one agent has to be deployed to an on-premise server in order to use the OnBoard features.
+At least one agent has to be deployed to an on-premises server in order to use the OnBoard features.
 Don't worry though, it's really easy to setup and configure.
 The instructions are covered in this [section](onboard.md#deploying-an-agent).

 ### Creating a workflow